 During that period, Cairns ambulance aircraft serviced a large area of Queensland from out west to the Gulf and north to Torres Strait and provided relief and comfort to many across the Cape’s remote communities.

-Following conferences with other QATB Committees in the Central Zone, the Central Queensland Aero Club and the Rockhampton Aero Club, (Fund raising was initially instigated by the Rockhampron Jaycees and asssisted by the Central Qld Graziers Assoc) ,the Central Queensland Aerial Ambulance (CQAA) Service was established and commenced operations in November 1957, with a single engine Cessna fitted with a basic stretcher, bearers kit and toilet utensils.
+Following conferences with other QATB Committees in the Central Zone, the Central Queensland Aero Club and the Rockhampton Aero Club, (Fund raising was initially instigated by the Rockhampron Jaycees and asssisted by the Central Qld Graziers Assoc) ,the Central Queensland Aerial Ambulance (CQAA) Service was established and commenced operations in November 1957, with a single engine Cessna 182 fitted with a basic stretcher, bearers kit and toilet utensils.
 (Unfortunately in June 1958, this Cessna VH-RJC, on a flight from Alpha to Rockhampton, via a stopover in Emerald to refuel, crashed in the Edungalba Range, about 18 miles east of Duaringa, killing all four people on board)

-It was replaced with a similarly fitted-out Cessna 182 (bearing the same registration VH-RJC) and then in the early 1960s, a Piper Comanche single engine aircraft was purchased and fitted out with much more equipment, including “piped” oxygen and suction facilities.
+The aircraft was replaced with a similarly fitted-out Cessna 182 (bearing the same registration VH-RJC) and then in the early 1960s, a Piper Comanche single engine aircraft was purchased and fitted out with much more equipment, including “piped” oxygen and suction facilities.
 It also had an additional seat for a doctor or nurse.
 In the 1980s, the CQAA modernised its aircraft and installations that included two pressurised and air-conditioned Cessna Chancellors (twin engine) for longer flights and a twin engine Partenavia aircraft for shorter flights.
 These aircraft were kept equipped with the latest patient care equipment.